backstage-technical-services/website/contributing.md

 ## Working on GitLab
 It's possible to make small, simple changes without doing anything on your local machine.
 This is really only for small wording/spelling changes, and any requests to change logic with this method will be rejected as they won't have been tested.

-1. **Create a fork of the repository:** This will make a copy attached to your profile on GitLab.
+1. **Create a fork of the repository:** Make a copy attached to your profile on GitLab.
 3. **Make the changes:** Use the online editor to make the necessary changes.
 Go to the file you want to edit and click the `Edit` button.
 GitLab will help you with the process of creating commits to save the changes.
-4. **Create a merge request:** This will let us know what you've made changes, and we can work on combining them back into the main repository.
+4. **Create a merge request:** Noifies us of your changes, and allows us to combine them back into the main repository.
 Once this is done, you can safely delete your fork.

 ## Working locally
 Working locally is more complicated, but allows you to work on the code and test it before pushing any changes to the repository.